Tips for raising natural, water-wise lupin perennials from seeds and cuttings.

-A spring-time favorite, growing lupine (Lupinus polyphyllus) provides flower gardeners with a brilliant array of colors.
+A favorite spring-time activity, growing lupine (Lupinus polyphyllus) provides flower gardeners with a wide and brilliant array of colors.
 Plants have stiff, erect flower spikes of 1-4 feet that emerge from horizontal foliage.
 Flowers are similar to those of peas or sweet peas and grow in large, crowded racemes of deep blue, purple, yellow, pink or white.
 Found growing wild throughout most of the northern United States.
 Short-lived perennial.

 Easy to grow, lupine thrives in cool, moist locations.
 It prefers full sun to light shade and average soils, but will tolerate sandy, dry soil.
 Plants develop long taproots, so loosen the soil to a depth of 12-20 inches using a roto-tiller or garden fork.
 They will not grow in clay.

 Tip: For dramatic results, mass lupines in borders or scatter them throughout the cottage garden (see Flower Gardening 101).

 How to Plant:

 Lupine can be grown from seeds, cuttings or divisions.
 If growing from seed, germination is greatly increased by a 7-day cold treatment.
 Place seeds and slightly damp paper towels in a Ziploc bag and store in the refrigerator.
 Another method would be to chip seed or soak in warm water for a 24 hour period.
 Treated seeds can be directly sown into a seedbed in spring or summer until August 1st.
 Untreated seeds can be sown outdoors September-November.